 Although each Menu has various Submenus and Settings, navigating through menus, submenus, and settings goes the same way.
-All submenus, settings and options can be accessed with the help of the ARROW ( $\blacktriangle \checkmark \checkmark \checkmark \checkmark$ ) and ENTER buttons on the remote control.
+All submenus, settings and options can be accessed with the help of the ARROW ( $\blacktriangle \checkmark \checkmark \checkmark$ ) and ENTER buttons on the remote control.

-To change a setting, simply move the cursor to the appropriate submenu and press Enter (), then move the cursor to the setting you wish to change.
+To change a setting, simply move the cursor to the setting you wish to change.
 This setting will be highlighted in light blue, and a brief explanation will appear in the Instruction Line on the bottom of your screen.

-Next, press the Enter Button () and a dropdown menu will appear that contains the available options for that setting.
-Press the A ▼ Navigation Buttons () until the desired option is highlighted, then press the Enter Button () to select that option.
-Then select another option in this submenu or move the cursor to the left to escape from the submenu.
+Next, press the Enter Button $\bigcirc$ and a dropdown menu will appear that contains the available options for that setting.
+Press the $\blacktriangle \lor$ Navigation Buttons $\bigcirc$ until the desired option is highlighted, then press the Enter Button $\bigcirc$ to select that option.